ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

 ## Project Overview

-Using machine learning, several predictive models were built to determine the length of time from onset of disease until death in ALS subjects.
-The final model was a random forest regression alogorithm that can predict the day of death with an abolute error of 151 days, an R-squared of 0.73, and median absolute percentage error of 12%.
-The model takes in information about the onset of disease, demographic data, and repeated functional assessment scores taken since onset.
+Using machine learning, a predictive model was built to determine the length of time from onset of disease until death in ALS subjects.
+The prediction tool was designed to aid in subject selection for ALS clinical trials.
+Model features include symptoms and neuron set affected at onset of disease, subject demographic data, and ALS functional assessment scores.
+The final model utilized a random forest regression alogorithm to predict the day of death with an abolute error of 151 days, an R-squared of 0.73, and median absolute percentage error of 12%.
 An interactive html tool was built to allow clinical teams to enter a subject's ALS data and retrieve a prediction.

 ![website_demo](https://github.com/ttompk/als/blob/master/images/als_website_demo.gif)